srsran/srsRAN_Project_docs/docs/source/user_manuals/source/running.rst

     - External clock source

 If you plan to connect the gNB to a COTS UE we recommend that you use an external clock source such as an Octoclock or GPSDO that is compatible with your RF-frontend, as the on-board clock within the USRP may not be accurate enough to enable a connection with the UE.
-This is discussed further in the relevant app note.
+This is discussed further in the relevant tutorial.

 ----